altruisticDataAnalysis/lifeHacks/2020Jan07-AMiindfulYear-IAmAnOldMan-Twain.md

 **Catastophize**- to view or talk about (an event or situation) as worse than it actually is, or as if it were a catastrophe.

-Stop catastrophizing and get on with your life!
+Stop catastrophizing about worst-case scenarios and get on with your life!

+### Invitation

+1. Notice any stories,
+2. become aware of predictions,
+3. recognize the thoughts that you hold.